 Steve Ferguson, PhD

-Dr. Steve Ferguson came to the University of Houston-Victoria as its first Executive in Residence in 2013.
 Dr. Ferguson has more than 30 years experience as a corporate executive, entrepreneur, consultant, university faculty member and military officer.
 Dr. Ferguson's expertise focuses on business growth, executive leadership development, and strategic, organizational transformation.
 His business perspective is founded on achieving the both the goals of the enterprise and the needs of its customers.
 He has held C-level positions including chief executive officer and has served as a member of the board of directors for a publicly held company.

 Dr. Ferguson is a managing director with Endeavor Management.
 His consulting practice is focused on boards of directors' effectiveness and organizational transformation.
 Consulting engagements include companies in oil & gas, financial services, federal natural resources agencies, the Nuclear Regulatory Commission, and information technology industries.